 Hi, I’m Dana Allen-Greil.
-For well over a decade, I have been lucky to work with some of the country’s most incredible organizations and projects—from the Smithsonian Institution to The Heart Truth® campaign.
+For more than 15 years, I have been lucky to work with some of the country’s most incredible organizations and projects—from the Smithsonian Institution to The Heart Truth® campaign.
 My expertise lies in crafting, implementing, and measuring digital initiatives that help organizations engage their constituents, demonstrate their value, and stay relevant in an ever-evolving communications environment.
 I know how to tell a great story across platforms, harness the power of technology for good, and sustain online conversations that motivate people to take action.

 Working in museums means there is always something inspiring, challenging, or just plain weird to learn about.

 I never thought I’d know so much about coins, voting machinery, segregation, polio, salsa music, or the flag that inspired the national anthem.
 Or that I’d get to work in the same building as a 920-pound Calder mobile and the only Leonardo da Vinci portrait in the Americas.
 It’s all in a day’s work when you’re employed by world-class museums and I feel very blessed to have been a part of it.

 After graduating with a masters degree in museum studies from The George Washington University in 2007, I was thrilled to return a few years later to teach the only technology-centered course in the program, Museums and Technology (2010-2012).
 I currently teach graduate classes for Johns Hopkins University’s museum studies program and Georgetown University’s museum studies program where I am able to share my expertise with the next generation of online communicators as well as learn and be inspired by students.